2016–17 Rice Owls women's basketball team

 The 2016–17 Rice Owls women's basketball team represented Rice University during the 2016–17 NCAA Division I women's basketball season.
-The Owls, led by second year head coach Tina Langley, played their home games at the Tudor Fieldhouse and were members of Conference USA.
+The Owls, led by second-year head coach Tina Langley, played their home games at the Tudor Fieldhouse and were members of Conference USA.
 They finished the season 22–13, 8–10 in C-USA play to finish in a 3 way tie for eighth place.
-They advanced to the quarterfinals of the C-USA women's tournament where they lost to Middle Tennessee.
-They were invited to the WBI where they defeat Lamar, Texas–Rio Grande Valley, Idaho and UNC Greensboro to become champions of the Women's Basketball Invitational.
+They advanced to the quarterfinals of the C-USA women's tournament, where they lost to Middle Tennessee.
+They were invited to the WBI, where they defeated Lamar, Texas–Rio Grande Valley, Idaho and UNC Greensboro, to become champions of the Women's Basketball Invitational.